stevenvanrossem/un-orchestrator/orchestrator/README_debug.md

 # Debugging a UN service

-This document provides some suggestions for debugging the UN when the deployed service (that comes as NF-FG) does not working as expected.
+This document provides some suggestions for debugging the UN when the deployed service (that comes as NF-FG) does not work as expected.

-In this case, the problem may be that the UN translates the NF-FG with the wrong set of commands, and the following commands help you to understand what is going on.
+In this case, the problem may be that the UN translates the NF-FG with the wrong set of directives, and the following commands help you to understand what is going on.